Timbasa/MNIST/README.md

 -----------------------------------------------------------------------------------------------

-The main purpose of this folder is to get familar with three open source machine learning library:
+The main purpose of this repository is to get familar with three open source machine learning library:
   --pytorch
   --keras
   --gluon